SultanovElnur/CurrencyExchange/README.md

-# **CurrencyExchanger**
+# **PhoneBook**

-*This is a project for exchanging from one currency to another at the current exchange rate.
-The project uses a third-party application api.apilayer.com, Spring Security with roles.
-Also the Liquibase is implemented and the swagger is registered to the project.*
+*This project is a simple phone book application implemented in Java using the Spring Framework.
+The application allows the user to add, delete, and view contacts, as well as search for contacts by name or surname.
+A serialized file is used as the storage.
+The project contains configuration, service, and data model classes, as well as a class to run the application.*